boazbk/tcs/lec_12_NP.md

-Let us consider several of the problems we have encountered before:
+Consider some of the problems we have encountered before:

 * Finding the longest path in a graph